Sleepyhead95/QR_Code_Project/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
-It is my first challenge by Frontend Mentor.
+It is my first challenge by [Frontend Mentor](https://www.frontendmentor.io).

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

 ## The challenge